M.S. in Kinesiology

 - Resume (include 3 references)

-All materials must be submitted electronically to Dr. Brad Stinnett.
-Applications are sure no later than March 15th for committee review.
+All materials must be submitted electronically to Dr. Brad Stinnett and a copy sent to Dr. Mark Schafer.
+Applications are due no later than March 15th for committee review.
 Successful applicants will be contacted by April 15th.
 All applicants will receive a decision notification by April 30th.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,